 2.4.1 Wall Thickness Calculations

-The calculations that are required to establish wall thickness and allowable stresses are discussed in this section.
-The equations used to calculate wall thickness and allowable stresses are extracted from the ASME B 31.4 code.
+This section discusses the calculations required to establish wall thickness and allowable stresses.
+The equations used to calculate these are extracted from the ASME B 31.4 code.

 The wall thickness is calculated as follows: